realworldocaml/book/en/variables-and-functions.md

-This rewrite makes it explicit that `abs_diff` is actually a function of one argument that returns another function of one argument, which itself returns the final computation.
+This rewrite makes it explicit that `abs_diff` is actually a function of one argument that returns another function of one argument, which itself returns the final result.
 Because the functions are nested, the inner expression `abs (x - y)` has access to both `x`, which was captured by the first function application, and `y`, which was captured by the second one.

 This style of function is called a _curried_ function.
-(Currying is named after Haskell Curry, a famous logician who had a significant impact on the design and theory of programming languages.)
+(Currying is named after Haskell Curry, a logician who had a significant impact on the design and theory of programming languages.)
 The key to interpreting the type signature of a curried function is the observation that `->` is right-associative.
 The type signature of `abs_diff` can therefore be parenthesized as follows.
-This doesn't change the meaning of the signature, but it makes it easier to see how the currying fits in.

 ```ocaml
 val abs_diff : int -> (int -> int)
 ```

+The parentheses above don't change the meaning of the signature, but it makes it easier to see the currying.

 Currying is more than just a theoretical curiosity.
 You can make use of currying to specialize a function by feeding in some of the